qsharp-community/qram/README.md

 - Read original bucket-brigade qRAM papers (https://arxiv.org/abs/0708.1879, https://arxiv.org/pdf/0807.4994)

 ### Step 2
-- Read through our IEEE paper (https://arxiv.org/abs/1902.01329)
+- Read through work with basic qROM circuits (https://arxiv.org/abs/1902.01329)
 - Implement basic large-depth large-width circuits in Q#
    - Set up framework for random-generation of such circuits (on-going; should do for these, and all future types)

 ### Step 3
 - Implement bucket brigade circuits (https://arxiv.org/abs/1502.03450)
 - Implement Alexandru's constant-depth bucket-brigade circuits (https://arxiv.org/abs/2002.09340)
 - Start running circuits in the resources estimator and Toffoli simulator machines (on-going) - with random versions of these circuits, how do the gate counts compare to the ones from our paper?
-How much does the Boolean optimization help?

 ### Step 4
-- Implement Vadym and Guang-How's hybrid circuits (select/SWAP) (https://arxiv.org/abs/1812.00954)
+- Implement Vadym and Guang-How's state preparation circuits (select/SWAP) (https://arxiv.org/abs/1812.00954)
   - Get an idea of the actual constants in the runtime
 - Implement qROM from "encoding electronic spectra" paper (https://arxiv.org/abs/1805.03662)